2023 Grantees

 Learning Educator’s Anaphylaxis Response Needs: Optimizing the Safety of Children in Head Start

-Kelsey Kaman, MD continues her project (funded as a planning grant in 2021) to ensure early childhood educators serving children in selected underserved communities are well prepared to handle food allergy-related emergencies.
-In her 24-month “LEARN Early, Next Steps” project, she will ensure that participating centers are able to provide food that is safe for allergic children; bridge food allergy knowledge gaps among teachers and staff, particularly as it relates to recognizing and responding to anaphylaxis; and provide the necessary information for access to and administration of epinephrine.
+Kelsey Kaman, MD continued her project (funded as a planning grant in 2021) that ensured early childhood educators serving children in selected underserved communities were well prepared to handle food allergy-related emergencies.
+In her 24-month “LEARN Early, Next Steps” project, she ensured that participating centers were able to provide food that is safe for allergic children; bridge food allergy knowledge gaps among teachers and staff, particularly as it related to recognizing and responding to anaphylaxis; and provided the necessary information for access to and administration of epinephrine.

-She is collaborating with Head Start, Code Ana, The Allison Rose Foundation and Food Equality Initiative as well as other partners experienced in providing education, emergency anaphylaxis plans and access to allergen-free foods.
-They will explore means to collectively address barriers to care and foster long-term relationships between community allergists and early childhood educators.
-Watch an interview with Dr. Kaman to learn more about where she is with her project.
+She collaborated with Head Start, Code Ana, The Allison Rose Foundation and Food Equality Initiative as well as other partners experienced in providing education, emergency anaphylaxis plans and access to allergen-free foods.
+They explored means to collectively address barriers to care and foster long-term relationships between community allergists and early childhood educators.
+Watch an interview with Dr. Kaman to learn more about her project.

 Anil Nanda, MD, FACAAI